rfscholte/jactor-rises/README.md

 ### What is this repository for? ###

-* Src code and issues regarding jactor-rises
+* Src code for jactor-rises

-This project is created as microsevices and not as a monolithic client/server applications and are loosely described on this page using [GitLab Flavoured Markdown](https://gitlab.com/help/user/markdown)
+This project is created as microsevices and not as a monolithic client/server applications.

 The only hard dependencies between jactor modules are: